What are bats?

 Our professionals are committed to providing the pest control services needed to help home and business owners keep their properties free of bats and other common pests.
 Amco Pest Solutions offers residential pest control and commercial pest control services throughout New Jersey, the five boroughs of New York, and South Florida.
 Reach out today to learn more about our effective bat control solutions!

-How can I prevent bats in the future?
+How can I prevent Bats in the future?

 To make your property less attractive to bats, whether you live in New Jersey, New York, or South Florida, use the following, easy to execute, prevention tips: